dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 Asserting called mocks in an `AfterAll`-block should be used sparingly since the scope the assert happens in can lead to a mock being hit countless times.
-Having the parameter `Times` of the `Should -Invoke` set to `8` doesn't really say if it was the correct amount or not.
+Consider using `AfterEach`-block instead.

+We should use the parameter `Exactly` together with the parameter `Times` of the `Should -Invoke`.
+But even so when having the parameter `Times` set to `8` doesn't really say if it was the correct amount of calls or not.
+We want to be precise to what the actual number of calls should be.
+Let's assume we have 3 `It`-blocks and the number of calls is set to `8`, then there is no way to tell if that is the correct number of calls throughout all the `It`-blocks.
+Was it 8 calls from one `It`-block or was it 2 calls from two `It`-blocks, and is one `It`-block doing 3 calls.
+Why is that if the other ones don't, is that correct?
 Any value other than `1` could be misleading to what the actual number of expected number of hits should be.
-Use this wisely, and make use of the parameter `ParameterFilter` where possible.
+Use this wisely, and make use of the parameter `ParameterFilter` where possible to split up the asserts.
+If that is not possible consider adding an unique helper function for each call that could be better asserted or as mentioned before. consider using `AfterEach`-block instead.

 When asserting if a mock was called in an `AfterAll`-block the `Should -Invoke` must use the value `Context` for the parameter `Scope`.